ProfilePic

 • Certificates of Deposit

-If you have some money that you don’t need to have access to for a while and want to earn more than what you would on a savings account, a CD might be right for you.
+If you have some money you don’t need access to for a while and want to earn more than what you would on a savings account, a CD might be right for you.
 Certificates of deposit are accounts that hold money for a set length of time.
-Typically, you are not allowed to withdraw from a CD until it matures.
+You are not allowed to withdraw from a CD until it matures.
 There are three kinds of CD interest rates that an account may generate: Simple interest, compounded interest, and annual percentage rate (APR), which are all explained below.

 Interest Rates on CDs

-The term or predetermined period it takes for a CD to mature will vary.
+The term or predetermined period for a CD to mature will vary.
 Generally, the longer the term, the more interest you can earn on a CD.
-Terms can be as short as three months, or several years depending on what you choose.
+Terms can be as short as three months or several years, depending on your choice.
 Factor this in when deciding on what CD will work best for you.
 You will also want to pay attention to the interest rate on the CD account.
 There are two ways that the interest is calculated on CDs:

-Simple Interest - A CD that offers a simple interest rate will pay back the exact guaranteed rate attached to it.
-An example of this would be a 12-month CD account that pays 5% interest.
-If you put down $1,000, then you will receive $50 at the end of the 12-month timeframe.
+Simple Interest—A CD that offers a simple interest rate will pay back the exact guaranteed rate attached to it.
+An example is a 12-month CD account that pays 5% interest.
+If you put down $1,000you will receive $50 at the end of the 12-month timeframe.
 You get this amount by multiplying your $1,000 investment by 0.5%.

-Compound interest – When a CD has a compound interest rate, you will earn interest over time in set increments.
-If you invest that same $1,000 into a 12-month CD that paid compound interest each month, your earnings would be different.
-In the first month, you would earn $5 in interest, which would bring the balance for the next month to $1,005.
-In the second month will receive $5.03 in interest.
-Each month is increasing as your balance earns interest on the last month’s total.
+Compound interest – When a CD has a compound interest rate, you earn interest over time in set increments.
+Your earnings would differ if you invest that same $1,000 into a 12-month CD that pays compound interest each month.
+In the first month, you would earn $5 in interest, bringing the balance for the next month to $1,005.
+In the second month, you will receive $5.03 in interest.
+Each month increases as your balance earns interest on the last month’s total.

 CDs as Investments

 CDs are also insured.
-Banks are covered by the Federal Deposit Insurance Corporation (FDIC), and credit unions by the National Credit Union Insurance Fund (NCUSIF) up to $250,000 if the bank or credit union fails.
+Banks are covered by the Federal Deposit Insurance Corporation (FDIC), and credit unions by the National Credit Union Insurance Fund (NCUSIF), up to $250,000 if they fail.

-Some investors will use a technique called “laddering” their CDs to reduce the drawbacks of having their money inaccessible for an extended period of time.
+Some investors will use “laddering” their CDs to reduce the drawbacks of having their money inaccessible for an extended period.
 Laddering allows investors penalty-free access to their cash, potentially more favorable interest rates, and an opportunity to earn more upon re-investment if interest rates rise.
-With laddering, you are doing the opposite of putting all your cash into one single CD.
+With laddering, you do the opposite of putting all your cash into one CD.
 The cash you have available to save is divided into multiple CDs of various terms.
 For example, say you would like to invest $20,000 in CDs.
 You divide the $20,000 into four equal parts of $5,000.
-Invest one portion into a one-year CD, the second into a two-year, the third goes to a three-year, and invest the final sum into a four-year CD.
+Invest one portion into a one-year CD, the second into a two-year, the third into a three-year, and the final sum into a four-year CD.

-If you would like to open a CD, NASB has accounts available where you can safely watch your money grow with no maintenance fees.
-You can also call us at 855-338-0915 and speak to one of our experts who are here to help.
+If you want to open a CD, NASB has accounts available to watch your money grow with no maintenance fees safely.
+You can also call us at 855-338-0915 and speak to one of our experts who is here to help.